Skip to main content

 • You care about pricing accuracy and ordering as much as measuring bowls.

-• You want a much lower starting price and less commercial risk to get going.
+• You want a lower starting price and less commercial risk to get going.

 What salons usually want to know

 Most salons are not looking for a long feature checklist.
-They want to know which system is easier to adopt, which one gets to useful insight faster, and which one makes more financial sense to start with.
+They want to know which system is easier to adopt, which one reaches useful insight faster, and which one makes more financial sense to start with.

 Continue evaluating